-- There was a shot of the courtyard outside Thomas More's prison cell like this in the original A Man For All Seasons.
-Go figure.
+- There was a shot of the courtyard outside Thomas More's prison cell like this in the original A Man for All Seasons.

 - Played straight in the film Notting Hill.
-Hugh Grant's character walks left to right, and goes through Fall, Winter and Spring to the tune of "Ain't No Sunshine (When She's Gone)."
+Hugh Grant's character walks left to right and goes through Fall, Winter, and Spring to the tune of Bill Wither's "Ain't No Sunshine (When She's Gone)."

 - There's one in The Time Machine (1960), to indicate how fast the Time Traveler is going through time.
 Watch it here.

-- The third Harry Potter movie showed time passing and seasons changing using a shot of the Whomping Willow with the clichéd effects of the season in question affecting it.
+- Harry Potter and the Prisoner of Azkaban shows the time passing and seasons changing using a shot of the Whomping Willow with the clichéd effects of the season in question affecting it.